archit-srivastava-d2k/ChessNexus/README.md

-# ChessGPT
+# ChessNexus

-ChessGPT is an AI-powered chatbot web application that answers chess-related questions using Retrieval-Augmented Generation (RAG) and the Gemini API.
-It leverages Next.js (App Router), React, LangChain, DataStax Astra DB, and modern authentication (Clerk-ready).
-The app features a beautiful chess-themed UI and provides expert-level chess insights, strategies, and resources.
+ChessNexus is an AI-powered chess assistant built using Retrieval-Augmented Generation (RAG) and the Gemini API.
+It provides expert-level answers to chess questions by combining LLM reasoning with a vector database of curated chess knowledge.
+The application leverages Next.js (App Router), React, LangChain, DataStax Astra DB, and optional Clerk authentication.
+It features a polished chess-themed UI and delivers contextual, markdown-formatted insights.
 ---

 ## Features